awsdocs/amazon-cognito-developer-guide/doc_source/tutorial-create-user-pool.md

 1. In **Configure security requirements**, choose your password policy, multi\-factor authentication \(MFA\) requirements, and user account recovery options\.
 For more information, see [Security in Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/security.html)\.

-1. In **Configure sign\-up experience**,determine how new users will verify their identities when signing up, and which attributes should be required or optional during the user sign\-up flow\.
+1. In **Configure sign\-up experience**, determine how new users will verify their identities when signing up, and which attributes should be required or optional during the user sign\-up flow\.
 For more information, see [Managing users in user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/managing-users.html)\.

 1. In **Configure message delivery**, configure integration with Amazon Simple Email Service and Amazon Simple Notification Service to send email and SMS messages to your users for sign\-up, account confirmation, MFA, and account recovery\.
 For more information, see [Email Settings for Amazon Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html) and [SMS message settings for Amazon Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-sms-settings.html)\.